Explore all CLC has to offer and see if a course is scheduled for a particular term.

 Evaluate the many aspects and potential hurdles of the business and build your business plan, one step at a time.
 This practical, hands-on approach encourages you to immerse yourself in the vision and planning aspects of your business.
 Focusing on the most critical components of a business plan enables you to uncover hidden risks and assess the business from a marketing, management, and financial vantage point.

 From elected officials to the CEO of Apple, leaders are now urging people in the workplace and community to participate in community and social change to help improve communities and society.
 You will discover how social change happens (or doesn't happen) and how you can influence change.
 Explore working within an established organization versus creating your own group for change.
-Finally, you will learn different change strategies and techniques to highlight issues and improve your community and society for all.
+Finally, you will learn different change strategies and techniques to highlight issues and improve your community and our society.

 Six Sigma methods have been successfully deployed in many industries and organizations.
 This challenging Introduction to Six Sigma Green Belt course teaches critical skills required for Six Sigma practitioners.
 This first course in the certification program explains the basic terms and proven Six Sigma problem-solving methods, team building tools, and descriptive statistics that are the basis for the statistical tools that contribute to the success of improvement projects and to the overall success of your organization.
 Topics covered include Lean Principles, Failure Mode Effects Analysis, Team Tools, Project Charters, and Basic Statistical Tools.
 The instructor uses the “flipped” classroom technique and expects participants to go beyond the classroom and use the internet and other resources to learn the material.